 In Johnson’s words, “Having a more balanced view of the negatives and positives gives us realistic expectations for the new relationship”.
 So, instead of treating your new relationship as a cure-all, go into it with the mindset that things can be better, but only through positive effort and realistic expectations.

 Relationships take work, but you don’t have to go through it alone.
-Book an appointment with a top psychiatrist or relationship counsellor in Lahore, Karachi and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+Book an appointment with a top psychiatrist in Karachi, Lahore and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.